Kovah/LinkAce-Website/content/docs/v1/setup/setup-without-docker.md

 ### 1. Get the .zip file

-Download the latest release from the [release page](https://github.com/Kovah/LinkAce/releases).
+Download the LinkAce .zip package from the [release page](https://github.com/Kovah/LinkAce/releases/latest).

 Extract all files and place them wherever you need them.
 This obviously depends on how and where you want to run the app.